 The graduate degree in Speech and Hearing Sciences is recognized as a broad degree requiring the acquisition of general knowledge and basic skills in all applicable domains of speech and hearing sciences.
 The education of speech-language pathologists requires assimilation of knowledge, acquisition of skills and development of judgment through patient care experience in preparation for independent and appropriate decisions required in practice.
-The current practices of speech-language pathology emphasize collaboration among speech-language pathologists, audiologists, other health care and education professionals, the patient/client, and the patient/client's family.
+The current practices of speech-language pathologists, other health care and education professionals, the patient/client, and the patient/client's family.